 - assessing which devices are heavy electricity users.

 The measuring module measures the electrical current in one or several conductors via the current clamps supplied.
 The module measures the voltage of the phase to be measured via the connection terminals.
 By measuring both electrical current and voltage, the installation can accurately assess how much electricity is consumed or produced in the home.
 All values measured are sent to the Niko Home Control installation.
-The eco-display shows the total electricity consumption and the electricity production, if applicable.
-A detailed overview of these data can be requested via the touchscreen, a smartphone or the Niko Home Control energy software.
+A detailed overview of these data can be requested via smartphone.
 If you want to keep track of your home’s past electricity consumption, then the installation must be fitted with an IP module that logs the measuring data.

 Select an electricity measuring module with one channel or an electricity measuring module with three channels, based on the number and type of channels you wish to measure.
 Alternatively, the electricity consumption can be measured by a pulse counter provided that the electricity meter is fitted with a pulse output.